Amgen Tour of California Men’s and Women’s Race Return to Lake Tahoe

 Amgen Tour of California, presented by AEG, the world’s leading sports and live entertainment company, has announced the 13th edition of America’s premier cycling stage race will return to South Lake Tahoe.
 Stage 2 of the Amgen Tour of California Women's Race Empowered with SRAM and the Men’s Stage 6 finish from Folsom to South Lake Tahoe will take place at Heavenly Mountain Resort, May 18, 2018.
 Both competitions will conclude in Sacramento, May 19.

 Amgen 2018 Overview for the South Shore of Lake Tahoe

-The 13th annual Amgen Tour of California, America’s largest and most prestigious men’s professional road bike race is returning to finish in South Lake Tahoe after a one year hiatus.
+The 13th annual Amgen Tour of California, America’s largest and most prestigious men’s professional road bike race is returning to finish in South Lake Tahoe.
 The men will ride a new course that is the most challenging of the entire Amgen series.
 The women’s tour will return for the fourth straight year and ride the same grueling day two route as the 2017 race..

 Women’s Stage 2

 The race starts and finishes at the Heavenly Mountain Resort California Base Lodge parking area.
 The 70 mile race will be contested over high-altitude climbs up Luther Pass at 7,740’ and Daggett Pass at 7,400’.
 The climbs will be among the toughest on the UCI Women’s World Tour.
 Daggett Pass is particularly challenging as the eight mile climb gains 2700’ in elevation.
 Fittingly, the woman that wins the stage will be crowned “Queen of the Mountain.”